Nicole Marie Lenz

-Nicole Marie Lenz (born January 24, 1980) is an American model, film and television actress, and health advocate.
+Nicole Marie Lenz (born January 24, 1980) is an American model and actress.

 Family and personal life

 Nicole was born in 1980, in Cleveland, Ohio, to Laura Lenz, a secretary and Theodore Lenz, a contractor.
 She was raised in North Royalton and has a younger sister named Emilie.
 She's of mixed Swiss, German, English, and Italian ancestry.
-Lenz was raised in a small town in North Eastern Ohio.
-Lenz's great grandfather was responsible for the architecture of the Terminal Tower, a landmark skyscraper located on Public Square in downtown Cleveland, Ohio.
+Lenz was raised in a small town in northeastern Ohio.
+Lenz's great-grandfather was responsible for the architecture of the Terminal Tower, a landmark skyscraper located on Public Square in downtown Cleveland, Ohio.

 Lenz has one daughter named Leia Elizabeth who was born in 2009.

 Lenz previously shared a Los Angeles home with hotel heiress Paris Hilton.

 Career

 Lenz grew up in northeast Ohio and started modeling for Ford Models in her teens.
 She gained major public recognition in 2000, appearing in the Millennium issue of Playboy as Miss March 2000, after winning 3rd place in a worldwide contest where over 15,000 women were entered.
 She was also featured in the November issue of W photographed by Mario Sorrenti.
 She subsequently signed a modeling contract with Elite modeling agency, before appearing on the cover of men's magazines including French Playboy and Italian Max magazine.
 She was also ranked number 94 of the "100 Sexiest Women" in the US by Stuff and Maxim, in 2007.